-Haidn Foster is a medical student scholar in neuroscience at the University of Cincinnati College of Medicine.
-He advocates for patient and physician health as delegate and region delegation chair to the American Medical Association and president of Pride in Practice.
-Haidn also researches the interactions between viruses and glioblastoma.
+Haidn Foster is a medical student scholar in neuroscience at the University of Cincinnati College of Medicine and medical research scholar at the National Institutes of Health.
+He advocates for patient and physician health as delegate and region delegation chair to the American Medical Association, as president of Pride in Practice, and on the executive committee of the Kenton County Democratic Party in Kentucky.

 LGBTQ+ Health Care Education